1993 Pacific hurricane season: Tropical Depression Seventeen-E

 At 18:00 UTC on October 11, the season's final tropical depression formed over the East Pacific and moved northwest.
 The system was poorly organized, with a circulation elongated west to east, and embedded within an environment of strong wind shear.
 Thus, it never became a tropical storm and instead dissipated around 00:00 UTC on October 14.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1993.
-Names that were not assigned are marked in gray.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1993.
+This is the same list used for the 1987 season except for Kenneth, which replaced Knut.
+The name Kenneth was used for the first time in 1993.
+No names were retired from this list following the season, and it was used again for the 1999 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+One named storm, listed below, formed in the central North Pacific in 1993.
+Named storms in the table above that crossed into the area during the year are noted (*).

 Season effects

-This is a table of all the storms that have formed in the 1993 Pacific hurricane season.
-It includes their duration, names, landfall(s), denoted in parentheses, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 1993 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 1993 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1993 USD.